aj3423/quill-ctf-s1/PredictableNFT.md

 			}
 ```

-# This should remain hidden, it's the underlying source code
+# The source code of that contract
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^ 0.8.19;